anushkawanjara/stock-portfolio-ai-insights/README.md

-# AI-powered portfolio intelligence platform
+# AI-powered Portfolio Intelligence Platform

 This project is a Python app that helps beginners track, analyze, and understand their current stock holdings in plain English.
 Rather than just having technical indicators, this platform combines real-time market data, computed portfolio metrics with explanations, and an AI chat layer for users to ask any questions about their own portfolio holdings.